peterpanxw/xiweipan/content/en/gallery/_index.md

             <p>New tea set, new vibe!</p>
           </div>
           <div class="item-desc">
-            <p>The design on the blue and white porcelain lidded bowl features magpies perched on a plum blossom branch, known as '喜上眉梢', symbolizing a joyful mood.</p>
+            <p>The design on the blue and white porcelain lidded bowl features magpies perched on a plum blossom branch, known as "喜上眉梢", symbolizing a joyful mood.</p>
           </div>
           <div class="item-periodical">
             Dec.
 04, 2024